MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 1. In the *new* Foundry portal, navigate to the menu at the top of the screen and select **Build**.

 2. On the *Build* page, navigate to the menu on the left-side of the screen (you may need to expand it by clicking on the expand icon at the bottom of the menu).
-From the left-side menu, select **Models**.
-Then, at the top of the *Models* page, select **AI Services**.
+From the left-side menu, select **Deployments**.
+Then, at the top of the *Deployments* page, select **AI Services**.

     ![Screenshot of the Language features listed on the new Foundry models page.](./media/foundry-ai-services.png)